OG-Hunter/seditiontracker.github.io-/docs/_suspects/maryann-mooney-rondon.md

 courthouse:
 raid:
 perpwalk:
-quote: 'I was like, we gotta get out of here, this isn’t right, I mean he scared the crap out of me.'
+quote: "I was like, we gotta get out of here, this isn’t right, I mean he scared the crap out of me."
 title: Maryann Mooney-Rondon charged on September 1, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack